-The terrain is rough and dry and while flip flops might be ideal for going to and from the shower area, your feet are going to get beat up.
-Trust me.
-If you are the slip-on, slip-off kind of person that I am, I like to use keen-type sandals which are waterproof, easy to get in and out of, offer support, and cover the toes (if you choose).
+The terrain is rough and dry so closed toe shoes or sturdy sandals are important.
+Flip flops might be ideal for going to and from the shower area, If you are the slip-on, slip-off kind of person that I am, I like to use keen-type sandals which are waterproof, easy to get in and out of, offer support, and cover the toes (if you choose).
 I got mine at REI and it'll be another year I'll be wearing them all the time... if you know what you want, you can go to Zappos and get them for less money.
 I wear the Venice H2.....and the Daytona...both EXCELLENT CHOICES FOR SOLSTICE!
 While we're on the subject of feet, there is a foot therapy station at Solstice......and I highly recommend bringing BAND-AIDS, FOOT CREAM, etc. because I can guarantee that your feet will get DRY.
 REALLY DRY.

 Bring a battery operated alarm clock (and batteries).
 Even though every morning at 3 am before sadhana, Guru Singh and his band of merry people walk through the camp sites starting at around 3 am singing "RISE UP"...you still may want a back up plan.